 Included Meals: Breakfast, Lunch, & Dinner

-This morning, you’ll head to the top of Murchison Falls, one of Uganda’s most spectacular sights.
-A short walk takes you to several viewpoints where you can watch the mighty Nile squeeze through a narrow 8-meter gap before plunging down with incredible force.
-The roar of the water and the spray rising from the “Devil’s Cauldron” make this a truly unforgettable experience.
-If time allows, take a slightly longer walk for a panoramic view of the falls—an awe-inspiring scene you won’t soon forget.
+This morning, after breakfast, you visit the top of Murchison Falls, one of the most powerful sights in Uganda.
+A short walk brings you to several viewpoints.
+Here, you watch the Nile squeeze through a narrow gap of just 8 meters before crashing about 43 meters down with a thunderous roar.
+It is a strong and unforgettable moment.
+If time allows, you can take a longer walk for a wider view of the falls.

 Accommodation Options: